cosmos72/schemesh/doc/recent_changes.md

 ### TO DO

-* add type `json-object` ?
-Maybe use a more general name?
-It would be an eq-hashtable that remembers keys insertion order and extend `json` library with new function `(json-read-value)` that can return a `json-object` ?
-  In alternative, `(json-read-value)` could accept an argument for choosing whether it returns a plist or an eq-hashtable.
-* add function `(json-skip-value)`

 * extend `reflect` library with new functions `(equiv?)` `(less?)` `(less-equiv?)` `(greater?)` `(greater-equiv?)` `(unordered?)` that work on as many comparable types as possible: at least booleans, characters, numbers, strings, symbols, times, dates